The Week at Ropes & Gray

 - TPG Capital portfolio company WellSky Corporation agreed to acquire ClearCare, a software-as-a-service provider used by home care companies.
 Ropes & Gray represented WellSky in the acquisition.

 - Developments in intellectual property law are presenting challenges and opportunities for U.S. companies operating in a rapidly evolving global regulatory landscape.
 To help companies understand the state of international intellectual property law and develop strategies for navigating it, Ropes & Gray, along with Boston College Law School and the Boston Patent Law Association, hosted the Second Annual International IP Summit.

 - Various legal developments and regulatory trends concerning enforcement and disclosure are affecting the mutual fund and investment management industries.
 Ropes & Gray addresses these issues in a new investment management update.

 - A Second Circuit ruling that permits discovery of documents located outside the United States is likely to cause a flurry of international discovery.
-Gregg Weiner, co-chair of Ropes & Gray’s litigation practice, along with litigation associates Andrew Todres and Ethan Thomas, co-authored a Law360 article that examines the Second Circuit opinion, the potential for contrary rulings and the implications of the ruling.
+Gregg Weiner, co-chair of Ropes & Gray’s litigation practice, along with litigation associate Andrew Todres, co-authored a Law360 article that examines the Second Circuit opinion, the potential for contrary rulings and the implications of the ruling.

 - Life sciences regulatory & compliance partner Katherine Wang presented to the European Union Chamber of Commerce pharmaceutical working group on highlights of China’s new drug administration law and examined the law’s impact on companies’ access to the Chinese market.